ericw142/Professional-README-Generator/README.md

 ## Description
 A command-line application that takes your input and generates a README.md file.
-In order to simplify and expediate the process of writing README files for your projects, this application can be used instead.
+In order to simplify and expediate the process of writing README files for your projects, this application can be used instead of writing them manually.

 Check the tutorialVideo folder for an MP4 video displaying how to use the application.